In a previous article, Using a robots.txt File

 Googlebot crawling your site is normally considered a good thing.
 Issues can arise if crawls become excessive and the server your account is negatively affected.
 Fortunately, by reducing the crawl rate in Google Webmaster Tools, you can reduce the impact of Googlebot on the server.

-There are three important points to keep in mind when setting the crawl rate in Google Webmaster Tools:
+NOTE: There are three important points to keep in mind when setting the crawl rate in Google Webmaster Tools:

 - Setting the crawl rate in Google Webmaster Tools sets the speed of Googlebot requests during each crawl process.
 It does not affect how often Googlebot comes back to crawl your site or how deeply your site structure is crawled.